dandavison/delta/README.md

             "24bit".
 If your terminal application (the application you use to enter commands at a shell prompt) supports 24 bit colors, then it probably already sets this environment variable, in which case you don't need to do anything [default: auto]
-        --paging <paging-mode>
+        --inspect-raw-lines <inspect-raw-lines>
+            Whether to examine ANSI color escape sequences in raw lines received from Git and handle lines colored in certain ways specially.
+This is on by default: it is how Delta supports Git's --color-moved feature.
+Set this to "false" to disable this behavior [default: true] --paging <paging-mode>
             Whether to use a pager when displaying output.
 Options are: auto, always, and never.
 The default pager is `less`: this can be altered by setting the environment variables BAT_PAGER or PAGER (BAT_PAGER has priority) [default: auto]
         --minus-empty-line-marker-style <minus-empty-line-marker-style>
-            Style for removed empty line marker (used only if --minus-style has no background color) [default: normal auto]
+            Style for removed empty line marker (used only if --minus-style has no background color) [default: normal auto] --plus-empty-line-marker-style <plus-empty-line-marker-style>
-        --plus-empty-line-marker-style <plus-empty-line-marker-style>
-            Style for added empty line marker (used only if --plus-style has no background color) [default: normal auto]
+            Style for added empty line marker (used only if --plus-style has no background color) [default: normal auto] --whitespace-error-style <whitespace-error-style>
-        --whitespace-error-style <whitespace-error-style>
             Style for whitespace errors.
 Defaults to color.diff.whitespace if that is set in git config, or else 'magenta reverse' [default: auto auto]